Adam Smith: Portraits, monuments, and banknotes

 Smith has been commemorated in the UK on banknotes printed by two different banks; his portrait has appeared since 1981 on the £50 notes issued by the Clydesdale Bank in Scotland, and in March 2007 Smith's image also appeared on the new series of £20 notes issued by the Bank of England, making him the first Scotsman to feature on an English banknote.

+Between 1867 and 1870, a statue of Smith was built into the outside wall of 6 Burlington Gardens, then the headquarters of the University of London (now home to the Royal Academy of Arts).
 A large-scale memorial of Smith by Alexander Stoddart was unveiled on 4 July 2008 in Edinburgh.
 It is a 10 ft-tall bronze sculpture and it stands above the Royal Mile outside St Giles' Cathedral in Parliament Square, near the Mercat cross.
-20th-century sculptor Jim Sanborn (best known for the Kryptos sculpture at the United States Central Intelligence Agency) has created multiple pieces which feature Smith's work.
+Sculptor Jim Sanborn has created multiple pieces which feature Smith's work.
 At Central Connecticut State University is Circulating Capital, a tall cylinder which features an extract from The Wealth of Nations on the lower half, and on the upper half, some of the same text, but represented in binary code.
 At the University of North Carolina at Charlotte, outside the Belk College of Business Administration, is Adam Smith's Spinning Top.
 Another Smith sculpture is at Cleveland State University.
-He also appears as the narrator in the 2013 play The Low Road, centred on a proponent on laissez-faire economics in the late 18th century, but dealing obliquely with the financial crisis of 2007–2008 and the recession which followed; in the premiere production, he was portrayed by Bill Paterson.
+Smith also appears as the narrator in the 2013 play The Low Road, centred on a proponent on laissez-faire economics in the late 18th century, but dealing obliquely with the 2008 financial crisis and the Great Recession; he was portrayed by Bill Paterson in the premiere production at the Royal Court Theatre in London.

 A bust of Smith is in the Hall of Heroes of the National Wallace Monument in Stirling.
+Five paving stones, displaying quotations from Smith's works, were unveiled in December 2023 on High Street in Glasgow.
+They were commissioned by the University of Glasgow to mark the 300th anniversary of Smith's birth.

-Residence
+Panmure House

 Adam Smith resided at Panmure House from 1778 to 1790.
-This residence has now been purchased by the Edinburgh Business School at Heriot-Watt University and fundraising has begun to restore it.
-Part of the Northern end of the original building appears to have been demolished in the 19th century to make way for an iron foundry.
+In 2008, the house was purchased by the Edinburgh Business School at Heriot-Watt University and funds were raised for its restoration.
+In 2018 it was formally opened as a study centre in Smith's honour.